dusk-network/dusk-protocol/consensus/ratification/README.md

   - [*MakeWinning*](#makewinning)

 ## Overview
-During the Ratification phase, each node collects all $\mathsf{Agreement}$ messages coming from members of the second Reduction committee of the current round and iteration.

-Each $\mathsf{Agreement}$ message is counted as many times as the influence (voting credits) of the member that created it.

-When a node collects a quorum of $\mathsf{Agreement}$ messages, with respect to the committee of the second Reduction, it aggregates all the signatures of such messages and broadcast an $\mathsf{AggrAgreement}$  message containing one of the received $\mathsf{Agreement}$ messages and the aggregated signature over it.

-When a node generates or receives an $\mathsf{AggrAgreement}$ message, it also produces a $\mathsf{Certificate}$ for the candidate block, which contains the votes of the two Reduction committees (as per one $\mathsf{Agreement}$ message) and adds it to the block.
+When a node generates or receives an $\mathsf{Agreement}$ message, it adds the included $\mathsf{Certificate}$ to the candidate block and make it a *winning block* for the corresponding round and iteration.

+If the $\mathsf{Agreement}$ message was received from the network, the aggregated votes ([StepVotes][sv]) are verified against the generator and committee members of the corresponding round and iteration.
+Both the validity of the votes and the quorum quota is verified.

-When this occurs, the candidate block is tagged as *winning block* and accepted as the new chain tip, ending the current round.
+The winning block will then be accepted as the new tip of the local chain.

-### Certificate
+## Certificate
-The $\mathsf{Certificate}$ structure contains the Reduction votes of the [quorum committee][sc] that reached consensus on a certain block.
+The $\mathsf{Certificate}$ structure contains the [Reduction][rmsg] votes of the [quorum committee][sc] that reached consensus on a candidate block.
-It is composed of two $\mathsf{StepVotes}$ structures, each for each Reduction step.
+It is composed of two $\mathsf{StepVotes}$ structures, one for each [Reduction][red] step.

 | Field             | Type            | Size     | Description                          |